cynthiataylor/LED-picture-module/README.md

- ### For the programs well prepared for LED matrices in practice/Beta :
+ ### For the programs well prepared for LED matrices in the folder samples:

  There is a file called file_runner, which is for running each other files in the same directory/ folder.